marcogambetta/SHAHEEN-DAR/readme.md

 ![sketch](/RES/IMG_00.png)

-###Configuration file
+### Configuration file
-The configuration file is used by the app to convert ADC  to physical data, to set gain and define the way the SEGY data is created
+The configuration file is used by the app to convert ADC  to physical data, to set gain[^1], and to define the way the SEGY data is created
 ```
 geophone_scalar = 0.000000029017
 hydrophone_scalar = 0.00000029597